 Dashboard design in a nutshellAssaf Mazal Tov

-This article will discuss a few of guidelines for editing and designing dashboards.
-It may not always be possible to follow these guidelines, since in some cases you might already have a specific design idea in mind for the dashboard you are designing.
-I do recommend, however, that before you begin creating your dashboard, you educate yourself and gain some background in dashboard design, so that you’ll be better equipped to suggest the dashboard for your clients in early stages of the process, regardless of whether they already have a preconceived idea of what they want.
+This article will discuss a few guidelines for editing and designing dashboards.
+It may not always be possible to follow these guidelines since in some cases you might already have a specific design idea in mind for the dashboard you are designing.
+I do recommend, however, that before you begin creating your dashboard, you educate yourself and gain some background in dashboard design, so that you’ll be better equipped to suggest the dashboard for your clients in the early stages of the process, regardless of whether they already have a preconceived idea of what they want.

-The concepts I will be covering in this article are based upon a workshop available here.
+The concepts I will be covering in this article are based on a workshop available here.
 I highly recommend participating in this and other Power BI workshops.
 I’d like to point out that this article will focus on dashboards, rather than on reports.
 In contrast with reports, dashboards are more often used by senior managers as a tool to present in an organized and clear fashion a comprehensive composite of information.